$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Concluding Remarks

+Combining these two findings, the problem of the slightly broken higher spin symmetry gets reduced to a much simpler problem of deforming the $\mathbb{Z}_2$-extension of a given HSA.
+This deformation may depend on several parameters, the number being given by the size of the Hochschild cohomology.
+We argue that there is an at least one-parameter deformation, the parameter being $1/N$.

-The case of three dimensions is special and there are two additional deformations $A_{\hbar, \mu=\nu e^{i\theta},\bar{\mu}=\nu e^{-i\theta}}$, while $\hbar$ leads to the Weyl--Moyal product.
-The microscopical description of these $3d$ CFT's with slightly broken higher spin symmetry is via the Chern-Simons matter theories with the two parameters $N$ and $k$ (in the simplest situation).
+The case of three dimensions is special.
+The deformation is found to involve the pair of free parameters $\mu$ and $\bar\mu$, while it has only one deformation parameter for the free boson HSA in $d>3$.
+Taking the reality conditions into account, one can put $\mu=\nu e^{i\theta},\bar{\mu}=\nu e^{-i\theta}$.
+The microscopical description of these $3d$ CFT's with slightly broken higher spin symmetry is via the Chern--Simons matter theories with the two parameters $N$ and $k$ (in the simplest situation).
 So far the deformation parameters $\theta$ and $\nu$ are just phenomenological.
 At least in the large-$N$ limit it is possible \cite{Aharony:2012nh,GurAri:2012is} to relate them to the microscopical parameters $\theta= \tfrac{\pi}2\tfrac{N}{k}$, $\nu\sim \tilde{N}^{-1}$, $\tilde{N}=2N\tfrac{\sin \pi \lambda}{\pi \lambda}$.
 It is remarkable that the higher spin symmetry breaking in these theories is fully described by a (two copies) rather simple associative algebra of fuzzy super-sphere $S^{2|2}$.
-In particular, the correlation functions of the single-trace operators should be expressed simply in terms of the invariants of this algebra, similarly to the $\nu=\bar{\nu}=0$ case.
+For the free case the correlation functions of higher spin currents are given by a unique invariant of the HSA --- the trace \cite{Colombo:2012jx,Didenko:2012tv,Didenko:2013bj, Bonezzi:2017vha}.
+Since the deformed HSA does also admit a trace, it is natural to conjecture that the correlation functions of the single-trace operators in the Chern--Simons matter theories are expressible in terms of the same type of invariants:

+Here the trace is the invariant trace of the deformed higher spin algebra and $C_i$ are `wave-functions' similar to those of \cite{Colombo:2012jx,Didenko:2012tv,Didenko:2013bj, Bonezzi:2017vha}.
+The expression is manifestly invariant under the infinite-dimensional deformed symmetries.
+The dependence on $\theta$ enters implicitly via $\mathrm{Tr}$, $\ast$ and $C_i$.
+This is a smooth deformation of the free CFT correlation functions.